COVID-19 Accounting and Reporting

 The State Auditor’s Office has been seeking an extension of the annual financial report filing deadline.
-While the Governor included the filing deadline extension in an emergency declaration, so far the Legislature has not taken the action needed to make that extension beyond the end of May (the current deadline was extended to May 31st).
-The State Auditor’s Office goal is to achieve an extension through the end of June.
+The Governor included the filing deadline extension in an emergency declaration and on Friday, May 29 the Legislature took the action needed to extend the deadline to June 17, 2020.
+On the evening of June 17, the Legislature took further action to extend the deadline further, to July 1, 2020.

-The SAO, as well as several government associations have written to the Legislature regarding the proposed deadline extension.
-In the event a legislative extension is not achieved and your government will not meet the statutorily set deadline, you should document the challenges you faced and the reasons for the delay in filing your financial report.
+The legislative extension is welcomed in this unprecedented time.
+If your government will not meet the extended deadline, you should document the challenges you faced and the reasons for the delay in filing your financial report.
 Documentation will be invaluable to our auditors in the future.

-In the meantime, the SAO encourages all local governments to start the process of filing their annual report as staff are prepared to help you with any filing questions.
+The SAO annual financial report filing team is prepared to help you with any filing questions.
 Also, the About Filing Online page on our website can provide you access to helpful filing resources, including the library of annual online filing videos.